 A description of any substantive differences in planned actions and actual implementation of these actions.

-Overall the actions designed to support achievement of the goal were implemented as planned, except for partial monthly meetings with Q & A, and partial implementation of Parent Teacher conferences, Arts Exhibition, and performances due to challenges with being on campus due to Covid-19.
-Additionally, the SSC was not implemented this year, but the team plans to start it back up in 2022-23.
+Overall the actions designed to support achievement of the goal were implemented as planned, except for monthly meetings with Q & A and Roundtable Meetings.
+The team will provide these again for families in 2022-23.